11 Business Grants for Women Entrepreneurs and 7 Places to Find More

 Need money to grow your business?
-Learn about five available grants for funding women-owned businesses and where to apply.
+Learn about 18 available grants for funding women-owned businesses and where to apply.

-Like any startup, women-owned businesses need capital.
-You can go through traditional bank loans or other types of lending, but you also have another option: grants.
+Like any start-up, women-owned businesses need capital.
+You can go through traditional bank loans or other types of lenders, but you also have another option: grants.

 The reality is that even the most innovative and well-thought-out business ideas won’t come to fruition without adequate financial backing.
 Lack of capital can tank a start-up or prevent a sophomore business from taking off and expanding.
 Unfortunately, data indicates that women entrepreneurs may have difficulty qualifying for traditional small business loans, and when they do, the funding may be less generous than that received by others: according to Biz2Credit’s 2020 Women-Owned Business Study, the average amount of funding provided to women entrepreneurs is 33% less than what their non-women-owned business counterparts receive.

 This is where grants come in.
 Instead of a traditional loan, which you have to pay back with interest, grants are more like gifts.
 If you qualify, you get the money and you don’t have to pay it back.
 Grant funding can be a great opportunity for women who have challenges qualifying for traditional funding and present opportunities to compete in the entrepreneurial playing field.

 How grants work

 Grants are obviously preferable to loans since they’re basically free money.
 Of course, it’s not as simple as asking and receiving.
 The application process can be long and intensive and often involves a significant waiting period.
 You’ll also have to meet specific requirements to qualify.

 Grants exist in many forms, from federal grants to state grants to grants funded by private organizations, non-profits, or charitable foundations.
 The grantor (the entity dispersing the grant funds) will determine the qualifications and stipulations of the grantee (the person or organization receiving the money).